votoznotna/nasa-ebay/README.md

 - The weather page is not made due to the lack of sufficient weather data using the provided API.
 - Pages for images of Mars are not provided by the API, so only 10 pages are entered for navigation.

-## Deploy on Vercel
+## Vercel deployment

-Check out [Deployment on Vercel](https://nasa-ebay.vercel.app/) for deployment demo.
+Navigate (https://nasa-ebay.vercel.app/) to see a deployed version.